This dill ranch Chex mix recipe is full of flavor and is perfectly munchable. It’s a great snack mix for a road trip or a fun salty snack for a party.

 MiMi made this for Easter several years ago.
 She used cheddar crackers that were shaped like bunnies and were especially cute!

 This time we didn’t have to sync up the cracker animal to a holiday, so we went with fish.
-The little cheesy cracker penguins would be cure too!
+The little cheesy cracker penguins would be cute too!

 This mix is a bit brighter than than the original chex mix that has Worcestershire sauce in it.
-It was well received.
+The herby ranch seasoning and dill mixture is always such a hit, so it’s no surprise it was wonderful on this snack mix.

 Tips and Tricks